About the Artist's Studio Museum Network

 From Reykjavík to Cavtat, from London to Berlin and from Rembrandt to Bacon, studio museums are all over Europe.

-Above all, we want visitors to discover these places filled with the spirit and atmosphere that inspired their former occupants to produce some of the world's best-loved art.
+There is also an Exhibitions & Digital Resources section where you can take virtual tours and discover current exhibitions on display at museums across the network.
+Our aim is to encourage visitors to discover these places filled with the spirit and atmosphere that inspired their former occupants to produce some of the world's best-loved art.